AdrianNunez/AdrianNunez.github.io/_posts/2016-12-14-the-keras-tutorial-introduction.md

 model = Model(input=a, output=b)
 {% endhighlight %}

 The first two lines are the imports.
-We can also avoid them and put the full name for each function and structure, like 'keras.layers.Input', but it's more readable if we put them.
+No need for explanation, we need to import all the layers, optimizers, functions for the initilisation of layers, etc. we want to use.

 The Functional API forces you to include an input layer.
 Here you have to specify the shape of your input (without the batch size).
 In this example we only have a 1D input of 32 values, i.e., the shape of your input would be (batch size, number of features) but in this layer you only have to include (number of features).
 The comma after the value 32 is also mandatory in some cases or it can throw errors.
 Anyway, your full input layer is stored in the variable 'a'.
 Now we include a Dense layer by calling the function and providing the number of neurons for that layer (in this case 32).
 The next step is to stack the output layer or dense layer on top of the input layer, i.e., we have to connect them.
 In this type of model we do this by providing the variable of the last layer at the end of the new layer (check the 'a' between parenthesis after the Dense layer).

-Finally, we have to instantiate the Model or creating a container for it.
+Finally, we have to instantiate the Model or create a container for it.
 We can do this with the Model function, providing the input and output.
 In this case providing the variables of the input and output layers.
 We can also provide a Python list for multi-input and output.

+{% highlight python %}
+a = Input(shape=(32,))
+b = Input(shape=(32,))
+...
+z = merge([a,b], mode='concat', concat_axis = -1)
+...
+c = Dense(32)(z)
+model = Model(input=[a, b], output=c)
+{% endhighlight %}

+This is an example of a multi-input neural network, in this case a and b.
+At some point in the code we have to fuse both of them into one stream, which we cal z.
+Finally, we will output c.

+### The basic layers

+* Input layer: The input layer specifies the shape of the input.
+This replaces the old and mandatory parameter 'input_shape' that had to be added to the first layer of the network.
+The parameter shape expects the shape without the batch size.
+The final comma is also necessary.

+{% highlight python %}
+keras.layers.Input(shape, batch_shape, dtype, name)
+{% endhighlight %}

+* Dense layer: The Dense layer or Fully-connected layer is the most basic Neural Network layer composed by a number of neurons specified by the parameter output_dim (greater than 0).

+{% highlight python %}
+keras.layers.core.Dense(output_dim, init='glorot_uniform', activation=None, weights=None, W_regularizer=None, b_regularizer=None, activity_regularizer=None, W_constraint=None, b_constraint=None, bias=True, input_dim=None)
+{% endhighlight %}

+* Activation (layer): Not really a layer.
+It applies an activation function (which must be included as a parameter) to the previous layer's neurons.
+Its use can be avoided by specifying the parameter 'activation' in the previous layer.
+Anyway, it comes in handy when you want to apply a function between the linear and non-linear operation.
+You can check in [the code](https://github.com/fchollet/keras/blob/master/keras/activations.py) the activation functions included in Keras.
+These are available: softmax, elu, softplus, softsign, relu, tanh, sigmoid, hard_sigmoid and linear.
+Note that the linear function is the identity function as, by default, the previous layer applies the linear activation function by default.

+{% highlight python %}
+keras.layers.core.Activation(activation)
+{% endhighlight %}

+* Flatten layer: Not really a layer.
+It's a reshape operation to transform a nD array into a 2D array with shape (batch size, features).
+This operation is usually followed by a Dense layer.

+{% highlight python %}
+keras.layers.core.Flatten()
+{% endhighlight %}

+* Merge layer: The merge layer fuses various tensors into a single one.
+This is useful to create multiple streams (each one with its own input) and then merge them.
+The first argument is a list of the tensors, the mode specifies how to merge them (concatenation, sum...) and the concat_axis tells the layer which axis to pick to make the concatenation (-1 by default).

+{% highlight python %}
+keras.layers.merge(layers, mode, concat_axis)
+{% endhighlight %}

+* Dropout layer: Not really a layer.
+From the paper ['Dropout: A Simple Way to Prevent Neural Networks from Overfitting, 2014'](http://www.jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf) The dropout operation is a way of preventing overfitting and hence improving the generalisation.
+During training time, it drops with a probability p (given as a parameter) the previous layer's neurons, i.e., their activations become 0.

+{% highlight python %}
+keras.layers.core.Dropout(p)
+{% endhighlight %}